andreas-traber/people_counter/WRITEUP.md

 were:
 I downloaded this git project https://github.com/pythonlessons/TensorFlow-2.x-YOLOv3.git and used my yolov3 weights and the Pedestrian-Video from the Udacity Project.
 I added a output for the probability for each frame and the time it took to run.
 I did the same in my projekt (argument --print-stats) and compared the values in an Excel-Sheet(compare_vino_tf.ods).

 The difference between model accuracy pre- and post-conversion was: The model pre-conversion identified 137 more frames with people(overall 1060), where as the converted model found 1 more frame with a person(overall 922).
 Both using a threshold of 0.5.
+Changing the threshold to 0.4 and 0.3 for the converted model didn't make much difference.
+Therefore the accuracy of the converted model is not sufficent.

 The size of the model pre- and post-conversion was: The original yolov3.weights has 248 MB, the coverted bin+xml-files have nearly the same size.

 The inference time of the model pre- and post-conversion was: The interference Engine took around 335 seconds, for the whole video.
 The downloaded Tensorflow-Project took around 436 seconds.

+When comparing the FPS(tab FPS in compare_vino_tf.ods) the original model has average FPS of ~ 3.20 and the converted model has average FPS of ~ 4.55.

 ## Assess Model Use Cases